lizadaly/windrift/README.md

 A Windrift story is composed of a series of <b>chapters</b> contained in individual files.
 Each chapter is made up of <b>sections</b> that are revealed in response to a user interaction.

-(The section/chapter division is primarily for the author's benefit.
-You could write an entire novel's worth of text in a single chapter if you like.)
+The section/chapter division is primarily for the author's benefit.
+You could write an entire novel's worth of text in a single chapter if you like.
+You don't have to call them "chapers" or express the division to the reader if you don't want.

 ### Lists
 The primary mode of interaction with a Windrift story is via Lists.